Building the

 Manual tile cutters are easier to set up and use than electric tile cutters.
 You need to place the tile in the cutter, score it, and then use the breaker which will snap the tile along the score.

-There is a trick to scoring glass is to do it lightly with a 6mm scoring wheel because putting too much pressure on the tile can cause it to crack or have jagged edges.
 Breaking tiles along the score isn’t always easy.
 Sometimes a manual tile cutter won’t score deep enough.
 Other times the tile has a lot of internal tension and doesn’t want to break accurately.
-Expect to fight with more than a few tiles.
+Additionally, stress fractures can be created during transport which can cause tiles to break unexpectedly.

 However, manual tile cutters have some major benefits.
 They’re cheaper than electric tile cutters, portable, and operating them doesn’t take intricate skill.
 (Though you do need skill to line up your tiles).
 Manual tile cutters work best for small kitchen splashbacks, projects with a lot of straight cuts, and projects where use of an electric tile cutter is unsuitable due to space limitations.